Laura McPhee

-Laura McPhee (born 1958) is an American photographer known for making detailed large-format photographs of the cultural landscape—images which raise questions about human impacts on the environment and the nature of our complex and contested relationship to the earth.
+Laura McPhee (born 1958) is an American photographer known for making detailed large-format photographs of the cultural landscape.
+Her images raise questions about human effects on the environment and the nature of humankind's complex and contested relationship to the earth.

 Early life and education

 Laura McPhee grew up in central New Jersey, the oldest daughter of Pulitzer Prize-winning author John McPhee and photographer Pryde Brown.
-She has four sisters: novelists Jenny McPhee and Martha McPhee; architectural historian, Sarah McPhee; and Joan Sullivan, CEO of the Partnership for LA Schools.
+She had three younger sisters, novelists Jenny McPhee and Martha McPhee; and architectural historian, Sarah McPhee.

+After her parents divorced, her mother married Dan Sullivan, a therapist.
+They had a daughter Joan together.
+She is CEO of the Partnership for LA Schools.

+The new blended family included five step-siblings from her stepfather's first marriage.
+Together they lived on a 50-acre farm in New Jersey.

 McPhee earned a Bachelor of Arts in Art History from Princeton University in 1980, and a Master of Fine Arts in Photography from the Rhode Island School of Design in 1986.

 Career

 She is a professor at the Massachusetts College of Art and Design.

 Some of her achievements include a Fulbright Scholars Fellowship to work in India and Sri Lanka, a residency in the Sawtooth Valley of central Idaho from the Alturas Foundation, a New England Foundation for the Arts Fellowship, and a John Simon Guggenheim Memorial Foundation Fellowship.
 Her work is in the collections of the Metropolitan Museum of Art, the Los Angeles County Museum of Art and the Getty Center, the Boston Museum of Fine Arts, the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, among many others.